 Take note of the areas in which your mentee wants to grow, and always look for opportunities to point them in the right direction.

 At its core, being a mentor is being a trusted advisor.
 It involves making yourself available to support and advise someone when they need it, delivering that support in a way that makes sense to them, and always keeping that person's best interests in mind.

-Being a mentor is an amazing and rewarding thing to do, so we wish you the best of luck on your mentoring journey 🙌
+Being a mentor is an amazing and rewarding thing to do, read this article for more tips on how to start mentoring programs, and we wish you the best of luck on your mentoring journey 🙌